Watch out for the Grinch this Christmas…

-On the third day of Christmas, a burglar stole from you…three smartphones, two Macbook Airs and a Samsung camera too.
+On the third day of Christmas, a burglar stole from me, three smartphones, two AirPods and my brand new PC.

 1. Be careful who you let into your home